liximomo/vscode-sftp/CONTRIBUTING.md

 # Contributing to vscode-sftp

-After you've created a branch on your fork with your changes, [create a pull request][pr-link].
+After you've created a branch on your fork with your changes, [open a pull request][pr-link].

 *Please follow the guidelines given below while making a Pull Request to the vscode-sftp*